WizzzStark/PyGTFO/README.md

 # PyGTFO
 GTFOBins Offline Terminal with python

-**A python3 script which utilizes a custom GTFOBins dictionary to search and report how to exploit all the possible binaries ^^**
+**A python3 script which uses a custom GTFOBins dictionary to search and report how to exploit all the possible binaries ^^**

 <img src="https://i.imgur.com/ifdb7oO.png" />